rohaquinlop/fastiter/README.md

 ## How It Works

-FastIter uses a divide-and-conquer approach inspired by Rust's Rayon:
+FastIter uses a divide-and-conquer approach:

 1. **Split**: Data is recursively divided into chunks
 2. **Distribute**: Chunks are processed across threads